 Keeping an inheritance separate and distinct from other marital assets can become very important to some.
 Many become more protective of inheritance funds in a second or subsequent marriage, or with the desire to have the money follow direct lineage, or when following a strict interpretation of the wishes of the will.
 These and other motivations can all factor into the reasons for wanting to keep those assets separate.

 Start by talking to an experienced family lawyer, as the complexity surrounding inheritance makes it difficult to make any blanket statements that will cover all possible scenarios.
 The divorce lawyers at Howie Johnson Barristers & Solicitors have spent the last two and a half decades establishing a network of experts and professionals, such as estate lawyers and accountants, who can be called upon to help keep inherited assets protected.
 Our founding partner, Jason P. Howie, is certified as a specialist in family law by the Law Society of Ontario and has successfully assisted families to protect their inheritances for over 25 years.

 It is important to remember that the onus to protect inheritance falls on the spouse to whom the inheritance was originally awarded.
-As noted above, the will itself may not be sufficient to protect inheritance during divorce.
-An experienced family law lawyers can explain the ramifications of some important starting questions:
+As noted above, the will itself may not be sufficient to protect inheritance during a divorce.
+Our experienced family law lawyers can explain the ramifications of some important starting questions:

 The best course of action is to place any monies received through inheritance, and any interest those funds generate, into separate and distinct accounts.
 Keeping the money separate and distinct will make it easier to track and distinguish from any other assets during divorce settlement.